Wentao-Gao/TSI-forcasting/README.md

-# This is for the IJCAI paper
+# This is for the ECAI paper

 ## dataset